fdasabino/art-shop-p5/README.md

 ### 2.1.
 User Stories

-- As an User I would like to be able to purchase a product directly from the website.
+- As an User I would like to be able to purchase a product directly from the artist website.
 - As an User I wish to find relevant information about a product, such as price, size, and description.
 - As and User my experience has to be seamless and simple.
 With easy access to my personal information dashboard.
 - As an User I want to be able communicate with the page owner without hassle in order to give feedback on a particular product or collaborations.